Jacob Franquart: Architectural designs

-In 1620 Franquart designed the Augustine church in Brussels.
-Various elements of his design, including the use of consecutive double columns, broken frontons and boldly decorated light-openings in various shapes, established a new architectural style that became known as the Brabant Baroque.
-He used a comparable design for the facade of the Beguinage church in Mechelen, started in 1629 and completed around 1645 by Lucas Faydherbe.
-The front facade, which he copied in the church of the Holy Trinity in Brussels, is similar to the Jesuit church and to Cobergher's Augustine church in Antwerp.
-The architect Lucas Faydherbe of Mechelen was also inspired by this facade in his design for the Basilica of Our Lady of Hanswijk in Mechelen.
-The interior of which is characterized by the round-arched arcades with Corinthian pilasters supporting an entablature, as in the Our Lady of Saint Peter's Church in Ghent designed by Huyssens.
-Franquart contributed to the extension of the church of Our Lady by the Dijle in Mechelen, by adding a choir chapel and two side chapels as a continuation of the 16th-century choir (executed from 1642 to 1652).
+In 1620, Franquart designed the Temple of the Augustinians, which stood on the present-day Place de Brouckère/De Brouckèreplein in central Brussels, from its completion in 1642 until its demolition in 1893–94.
+The reconstructed facade of the building now forms part of the Church of the Holy Trinity on the Parvis de la Trinité/Drievuldigheidsvoorplein in the Brussels municipality of Ixelles.
+Various elements of his design, including the use of consecutive double columns, broken frontons and boldly decorated light-openings in various shapes, established a new architectural style that became known as Brabantine Baroque.
+He used a comparable design for the facade of the Beguinage Church in Mechelen, started in 1629 and completed around 1645 by the architect Lucas Faydherbe.
+The front facade, which he copied in the Church of the Holy Trinity in Brussels, is similar to the Jesuit Church and to Cobergher's Augustine Church in Antwerp.
+Faydherbe was also inspired by this facade in his design for the Basilica of Our Lady of Hanswijk in Mechelen.
+The interior of which is characterised by the round-arched arcades with Corinthian pilasters supporting an entablature, as in the Our Lady of St. Peter's Church in Ghent designed by Huyssens.
+Franquart contributed to the extension of the Church of Our Lady by the Dijle in Mechelen, by adding a choir chapel and two side chapels as a continuation of the 16th-century choir (executed from 1642 to 1652).
 Through these designs, Franquart was, together with Cobergher, Aguilonius and Huyssens, one of the foremost church architects in the Southern Netherlands in the early 17th century, by pioneering the introduction and dissemination of the Roman early Baroque style.
 His style, sometimes referred to as the Italo-Flemish style, became very popular in Flanders in the 17th century.